umbraco/rfcs/cms/0027-the-future-of-search.md

 ## Detailed design

-We suggest to introduce a complete new search and indexing abstraction, which will allow for different search providers to be used for searching Umbraco content.
+We plan to introduce a complete new search and indexing abstraction, which will allow for different search providers to be used for searching Umbraco content.

 During our investigation, we have looked into Elasticsearch, Algolia, Meilisearch and Examine (Lucene.NET) as potential search providers.

-We suggest the following design, based on the these criteria:
+We plan the following design, based on the these criteria:

 1. The abstraction should be easy to use.
 2. It should be possible to implement with any search provider.

 ### Indexing

-We suggest handling indexing for the search index via cache refreshers.
+We will handling indexing for the search index via cache refreshers.

 This approach allows different search implementations to determine which server roles should perform a task.
 For all out-of-process search implementations, indexing would only be performed on servers with the `Publisher` role.